Go back to Thailand page.

 Tonsai Beach from somewhere on the Big Wave route.
 A muggy, drizzly day in Jan. of 2013.

-Shirley following pitch 3 of Big Wave – the climbing on this route gets funner with elevation (Jan.
+Shirley following pitch 3 of Big Wave – the climbing on this route gets funner with higher elevation (Jan.
 2013).

 Shirley belaying me on the fourth pitch of the Big Wave route (Jan.
 2013).